Bit-Flare/Worldforge/System Doc.md

 [Props originate in Return to the Stars by Festive Ninja](https://msabalau.itch.io/return-to-the-stars-rpg)

 ## Magic System
-- 5E Style
-	- Effective refresh allows for modular spells
-	- or a variant of borrowed power [Fate System Toolkit, pg 132]
+- variant of borrowed power [Fate System Toolkit, pg 132]
 - "Magic" Skill
 - Add a caster aspect/stunt, then use regular skills depending on the magical task
 - Channeling [Fate System Toolkit, pg 131]